knowit-solutions-cocreate/security-by-curiosity/slides/security-by-curiosity.md

 # Exercise Hacking Time

-## Show & Tell

-Let's go around the table and read each other's phishing emails.
-Then we do a vote on wrote the best email! : D

 ## Get phished

 - I will log in to a VPS I have setup and start the phishing server for o365
-- At my command, click this link [Totally legit link](https://login.know1t.dev/bFclQKxa)
+- At my command, click this link TODO Setup login url
 - Authenticate against it
 - We will read through the logs together